Ceasefire attempt in Ukraine fails amid Russian shelling - NZ Herald

 A vast Russian armoured column threatening Ukraine's capital remained stalled outside Kyiv.

-Ukrainian presidential adviser Oleksiy Arestovich said the military situation was more quiet overall Saturday and Russian forces "have not taken active actions since the morning."
+Ukrainian presidential adviser Oleksiy Arestovich said the military situation was quieter overall yesterday and Russian forces "have not taken active actions since the morning."

-NATO has said it has no plans to implement such a no fly zone, which would bar all unauthorised aircraft from flying over Ukraine.
-Western officials have said a main reason is a desire to not widen the war beyond Ukraine.
+Nato has said it has no plans to implement such a no-fly zone, which would bar all unauthorised aircraft from flying over Ukraine.
+Western officials have said the main reason is a desire to not widen the war beyond Ukraine.

-Zelenskyy has pleaded for a no-fly zone over his country and lashed out at NATO for refusing to impose one, warning that "all the people who die from this day forward will also die because of you".
+Zelenskyy has pleaded for a no-fly zone and lashed out at Nato for refusing to impose one, warning that "all the people who die from this day forward will also die because of you".

 As Russia cracks down on independent media reporting on the war, more major international news outlets said they were pausing their work there.